marcpybus/var-node/README.md

 wget https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.chr10.phase3_shapeit2_mvncall_integrated_v5b.20130502.genotypes.vcf.gz
 docker run -i var-node-data-manager-1 vcf-ingestion grch37 < ALL.chr10.phase3_shapeit2_mvncall_integrated_v5b.20130502.genotypes.vcf.gz
 ```
-\* it can take few hours to upload
+\* please be aware that the upload process may take several hours.

 ### Removing genomic variants from the database
 Variants from a given sample can be deleted using the folowing command: